ehlerorngard/newScraper/README.md

 # newScraper

-for scraping and saving news articles' links with editable notes
+This is a full-stack app for scraping and saving NPR news articles' links along with editable notes.

 This app uses Node, Express, MongoDB, Mongoose, Axios, & Handlebars.

 ## Where

-You can find it deployed on Heroku here: https://shrouded-scrubland-93662.herokuapp.com/
+You can view the app deployed on Heroku here: https://shrouded-scrubland-93662.herokuapp.com/

-and to GitHub here:
+and on GitHub here:
 https://github.com/ehlerorngard/newScraper